DAVAO DEL SUR

 The province has Type IV climate classification and is characterized by unpronounced dry and wet seasons.
 Likewise, the occurrence of rainfall is more or less evenly distributed throughout the year with no pronounced rainy and dry season.
 The province usually experience its coldest season during the months of December and January, while hottest months fall on April and May.

-Based on the 2015 Census of Population and Housing, Davao del Sur had a total population of 632,588, indicating an Average Population Growth Rate (APGR) of 1.84 percent between Censal Years CY 2010 and CY 2015.
-Its population comprised 12.93 percent of Davao Region’s total population of 4,893,318 in 2015.
+Based on the 2020 Census of Population and Housing, Davao del Sur has a total population of 680,481, indicating an Average Population Growth Rate (APGR) of 1.55 percent between Censal Years CY 2015 and CY 2020 with a population density of 343 individuals per square kilometer.
+Its population comprised 12.97 percent of Davao Region’s total population of 5,243,536 in 2020.
 Among the five (5) provinces and highly urbanized city of Davao Region, Davao del Sur ranked 4th in terms of population.
-Among the provinces and cities of Davao Region, Davao del Sur has the fastest APGR at 1.84 percent and has a population density of 321 individuals per square kilometer.

 The majority of the population are Visayan migrants.
 Cebuano is the most widely spoken language.
 Several ethnic groups exist in the province, among them B´laans, Bagobos, Manobos and Tagacaolos.
 These early settlers occupied the slopes, and base of Mt.
 Apo, and have developed their own cultures which have been preserved to this day.